-When an individual is contacted by outreach teams or other services working with rough sleepers in London, their details are entered onto a database (CHAIN) .
-According to CHAIN, 6,437 people slept rough at some point in London during 2012/13, an increase of 13 per cent on the previous year's total of 5,678 and a 62 per cent increase over two years.
+When an individual is contacted by outreach teams or other services working with rough sleepers in London, their details are entered onto the Combined Homelessness and Information Network (CHAIN) database.
+According to CHAIN, 6,508 people slept rough at some point in London during 2013/14, an increase of one per cent on the previous year's total of 6,437 but this is more than double the number six years ago.

 CHAIN also tells us that:

-- 4,353 people were new rough sleepers, 1,413 people were seen sleeping rough sleeping for two or more years, and 671 have returned to rough sleeping after a gap of a year or more.
+- 4,363 people were new rough sleepers, 1,413 people were seen sleeping rough for two or more years, and 732 have returned to rough sleeping after a gap of a year or more.

-- Where nationality was recorded, 2,923 people rough sleeping were UK nationals - 47 per cent of the total.
-28 per cent were from CEE countries.
+- Where nationality was recorded, 2,945 people rough sleeping were UK nationals - 46 per cent of the total.
+32 per cent were from Central and Eastern European countries.
 For more information see 'Homelessness among different groups'.